Ninodj123/naloga/readme.md

 -Create a new game

--Join the game and wait for your opponent
+-Join the game and wait for your opponent (Your opponent needs to go to http://localhost:8080/, register, log in and join the game from a different browser or a different computer on the same wi-fi connection)

 -Play normal tic tac toe